 Cons

-- You’ll likely have a lot of traveling in these roles.
+- You’ll likely have a lot of traveling and some pressure to meet quotas

-Check out the spotlights below to learn more about folks in sales roles!
+Check out the spotlights below to learn about PT/As in sales roles!

 - April Hoffman – Territory Manager